goodvirus-project/goodvirus-shell/README.md

 ### 🧪 Safe Testing Recommended

-If you’re unsure, you can test GooDViruS™ safely:
+If you’re unsure, test GooDViruS™ safely:
-- Inside a virtual machine (VM)
+- Inside a virtual machine (VirtualBox, VMware)
 - On a test OS install
 - In a sandboxed or isolated environment

-The version in this repo is fully **non-destructive** and safe to analyze.
+This version is safe, clean, and non-destructive.

 ---